-- (1) The extent to which the development proposal supports integration into the community; - (2) The objective of reducing the number of beds on a single site; - (3) The objective of reducing the number of beds in a single building; - (4) The outcome of prior licensure reviews; - (5) The need for services in the local community; - (6) The need for capital improvements at the residential facility: - (7) For licensed beds in a residential facility that is not an intermediate care facility, compatibility with home and community-based character set forth by the centers for medicare and medicaid services; - (8) The provider's ability to meet the financial requirements of the development proposal; and - (9) The county board's recommendation regarding the development proposal.
+- (1) The extent to which the development proposal supports integration into the community; - (2) The objective of reducing the number of beds on a single site; - (3) The objective of reducing the number of beds in a single building; - (4) The outcome of prior licensure reviews; - (5) The need for services in the local community; - (6) The need for capital improvements at the residential facility; - (7) For licensed beds in a residential facility that is not an intermediate care facility for individuals with intellectual disabilities, compatibility with home and community-based character set forth by the centers for medicare and medicaid services; - (8) The provider's ability to meet the financial requirements of the development proposal; and - (9) The county board's recommendation regarding the development proposal.

-(H) Renovation Development proposal process for renovation
+(H) Development proposal process for renovation Renovation

 (1) When the licensee proposes to make a renovation to a residential facility, including a renovation that is part of a non-extensive renovation made pursuant to rule 5123:2-7-25 of the Administrative Code, the licensee shall notify the department in writing no less than thirty days in advance of beginning such renovation.
-[5123:2-3-02 (G)(1)]

-- (2) The licensee shall provide any information required by the department in order for the department to determine whether new inspections and/or a licensure compliance review is required following the renovation.
-[5123:2-3-02 (G)(2)] - (3) The department shall provide a written response to the licensee within fourteen days after receiving all the information it needs to determine whether new inspections and/or a licensure compliance review is required following the renovation.
-[5123:2-3-02 (G)(3)] A response provided by the department to a licensee regarding a non-extensive renovation made pursuant to rule 5123:2-7-25 of the Administrative Code meets the requirements of this paragraph. - (I) Development proposal process for modifications other than renovation - (1) The applicant shall submit a development proposal to the department in writing prior to the date of the proposed modification.
-The proposal shall: - (a) Identify the owner of the license to operate the facility, the operator of the facility if different from the owner, the lessor of the facility if any, and any related party as defined in division (Z) of section 5111.20 section 5165.01 of the Revised Code to the owner or operator of the facility. - (b) Describe the modification accurately and completely. - (c) Include an explanation if a modification is sought in accordance with paragraph (B)(9)(c), (B)(9)(d), (B)(9)(e), or (B)(9)(f) of this rule. when the licensee proposes to make a modification involving: - (i) A change in the address of some or all of the licensed beds; - (ii) An increase or decrease in the number of licensed beds operated at a specific address; - (iii) The rebuilding of a licensed residential facility at the same address; - (iv) The rebuilding of a licensed residential facility at a different address; or - (v) A change in the type or source of funding. - (d) Be submitted no less than sixty days in advance when the licensee proposes to make a modification involving: - (i) A change in the address of some or all of the licensed beds; - (ii) The rebuilding of a licensed residential facility at the same address; or - (iii) The rebuilding of a licensed residential facility at a different address. - (2) The department shall notify the applicant in writing of the approval or disapproval of the development proposal together with a statement of reason within sixty days of receipt of a complete application.
+- (2) The licensee shall provide any information required by the department in order for the department to determine whether new inspections and/or a licensure compliance review is required following the renovation. - (3) The department shall provide a written response to the licensee within fourteen days after receiving all the information it needs to determine whether new inspections and/or a licensure compliance review is required following the renovation.
+A response provided by the department to a licensee regarding a non-extensive renovation made pursuant to rule 5123:2-7-25 of the Administrative Code meets the requirements of this paragraph.

+(I) Development proposal process

+- (1) The applicant shall submit a development proposal to the department in writing prior to the date of the proposed modification.
+The proposal shall: - (a) Identify the owner of the license to operate the facility, the operator of the facility if different from the owner, the lessor of the facility if any, and any related party as defined in section 5165.01 of the Revised Code to the owner or operator of the facility. - (b) Describe the modification accurately and completely. - (c) Include an explanation when the licensee proposes to make a modification involving: - (i) A change in the address of some or all of the licensed beds; - (ii) An increase or decrease in the number of licensed beds operated at a specific address: - (iii) The rebuilding of a licensed residential facility at the same address; - (iv) The rebuilding of a licensed residential facility at a different address; or - (v) A change in the type or source of funding. - (d) Be submitted no less than sixty days in advance when the licensee proposes to make a modification involving: - (i) A change in the address of some or all of the licensed beds; - (ii) The rebuilding of a licensed residential facility at the same address; or - (iii) The rebuilding of a licensed residential facility at a different address. - (2) The department shall notify the applicant in writing of the approval or disapproval of the development proposal together with a statement of reason within sixty days of receipt of a complete application.
 The department shall maintain on its website a list of development proposals and action taken thereon.